FireDynamics/propti/README.md

 ## Goals

-### Short term goals
+### short term goals

 - find new name
-- implement
+- implement framework and pre- and postprocessingfeatures
+- provide templates and reference model designs
-- getting more involved in spotpy development and maintenance to provide a reliable base for propti
+- provide a reliable base for propti by getting more involved in spotpy development and maintenance

-### Mid term goals
+### mid term goals

 - promote use of Propti
+-

-### Long term goals
+### long term goals

 - establish use of Propti